au-ry/devsu-project/readme.txt

 In the e2e test:

 1. The user logs in.
-2. 2 products are added to the shopping cart.
+2. Two products are added to the shopping cart.
-3. The shopping cart is viewed.
+3. The shopping cart is displayed.
 4. The purchase form is completed.
 5. The confirmation message "Thank you for your order" is obtained.